pointnext/TryHackMe/write-ups/rooms/Overpass/README.md

 Use the "--show" option to display all of the cracked passwords reliably Session completed.
 ```
+so his ssh private key has a passphrase of "james13"
 ```bash
 ssh -i id_rsa james@10.10.208.137
 ```